xrarch/mintia/README.md

 # MINTIA

-MINTIA is an overengineered operating system written in a custom programming language.
-Its overall design pays homage to the Windows NT operating system, especially its object manager and virtual memory manager, though it is definitely simplified (one person can only do so much).
+MINTIA is an overengineered operating system written in a custom programming language for a fictional workstation computer.
+Its overall design pays homage to the Windows NT operating system, especially its object manager and virtual memory manager, with the capability to swap to disk not only user pages but also kernel stacks, page tables, and even its own kernel code and heap.

 It aims to be something that might have come off of a weird workstation computer made by a doomed company in 1989, and that might have been considered